SCC Course Catalog

 Food Services

-The SCC Cafe, located in the Webb Student Center, provides a wide variety of breakfast and lunch items cooked to order.
-There are also vending machines located in each building on campus.
-Please see the Food Policy for more details.
+The SCC Café, located in the Webb Student Center, offers a variety of made-to-order breakfast and lunch options.
+Vending machines are also available in every campus building.
+For more information, please review the Food Policy.

 Health Services/First Aid